Bizcochito (song)

 "Bizcochito" is a song recorded by Spanish singer and songwriter Rosalía.
 It is the seventh track on her third studio album, Motomami, which was released on 18 March 2022 through Columbia Records.
-The song was written and produced by Rosalía herself alongside Michael Uzowuru, with David Rodríguez serving as a miscellaneous producer.
+The song was written and produced by Rosalía and Michael Uzowuru, with David Rodríguez serving as a miscellaneous producer.
 "Bizcochito" is an upbeat chiptune track featuring avant-garde elements driven by a dembow base, filtered instrumentation and light vocals.
-The song title references the 2004 track "Saoco", by Wisin and Daddy Yankee, marking the second time Rosalía references it, the first one being in her single "Saoko", released earlier that year.
+The song title references the 2004 track "Saoco" by Wisin and Daddy Yankee, marking the second time Rosalía references it, the first being in her single "Saoko," released earlier that year.

 Upon Motomami's release, "Bizcochito" was met with acclaim from music critics, with compliments directed towards its early video game-like Super Mario-inspired beat and change of pace inside the album.
 Nevertheless, it met mixed popular acclaim, often being memeified on social media.
 Despite not being promoted as a radio single, "Bizcochito" became popular on TikTok later in the summertime after viral trends surged off the Motomami World Tour, peaking at number thirteen on the PROMUSICAE chart in Spain while also entering the charts in Portugal and the Billboard Global Excl.
 U.S.

 Background

 In November 2018, Rosalía released her second studio album El mal querer, which she wrote and co-produced with el Guincho, her long-time collaborator.
-The album reimagines the folk and flamenco sound of Rosalía's previous album, Los ángeles (2017), by mixing it with elements of radio-friendly pop and urban crossover in an experimental key.
-Rosalía would expand her horizons and venture in reggaeton the following year, reaching mainstream audiences worldwide with songs like "Con altura" or "Yo x ti, tu x mi".
+The album reimagines the folk and flamenco sound of Rosalía's previous album, Los Ángeles (2017), by mixing it with radio-friendly pop and urban crossover elements in an experimental key.
+Rosalía would expand her horizons and venture into reggaeton the following year, reaching mainstream audiences worldwide with songs like "Con altura" or "Yo x ti, tu x mi."

-On El Mal Querer's follow-up Motomami, Rosalía aimed to experiment beyond her earlier albums' new flamenco sound.
+On El Mal Querer's follow-up, Motomami, Rosalía aimed to experiment beyond the new flamenco sound of her earlier albums.
 Initially planning to confect four different projects, Rosalía committed to a color palette at the sound level, which resulted in Motomami.
-"Bizcochito" is one of the many songs Rosalía wrote during COVID-19 lockdown in Miami, before starting a nine-month mixing and mastering process in Los Angeles.
-Rosalía ended co-producing the song as well as any other track on the album.
-"Bizcochito" was recorded by engineer and songwriter David Rodríguez; and mixed by Manny Marroquín at Larrabee, Hollywood.
+"Bizcochito" is one of the many songs Rosalía wrote during the COVID-19 lockdown in Miami, before starting a nine-month mixing and mastering process in Los Angeles.
+Rosalía ended up co-producing the song as well as any other track on the album.
+"Bizcochito" was recorded by engineer and songwriter David Rodríguez and mixed by Manny Marroquín at Larrabee, Hollywood.
 Chris Gehringer mastered the track in New Jersey.

-On 4 March 2022, two weeks before the release of Motomami, the soundtrack of Gran Turismo 7 titled Find Your Line, featuring "Bizcochito", was released through Sony Interactive.
+On 4 March 2022, two weeks before the release of Motomami, the soundtrack of Gran Turismo 7 titled Find Your Line, featuring "Bizcochito," was released through Sony Interactive.
 In July, the song was added to Fortnite.